Mary Neely: Career

 During her junior year at UCLA, Neely was scouted by a commercial casting director at a barbecue and began auditioning while still enrolled in school.
+That same year Neely was cast as "Kitty" in Eli Russell Linnetz' Afterglow, a short film also starring Sawyer Spielberg and Paul Sand.
 She graduated from UCLA in 2013 with a major in Theater and a minor in Scandinavian culture.
-Upon completing her degree, the faculty of the theater school awarded her the Judith and Milton R. Stark scholarship, given based on artistic merit.

-Neely has been cast in over twenty national commercials, most notably as goth daughter Debbie in Pepcid’s The Burns Family campaign alongside Richard Riehle and as the bubbly Tide Pods Waitress, which ran in the U.S. and Canada from 2015-2019.
+Neely has been cast in over twenty national commercials, most notably as goth daughter Debbie in Pepcid's The Burns Family campaign alongside Richard Riehle and as the bubbly Tide Pods Waitress, which ran in the U.S. and Canada from 2015 to 2019.

-Frustrated by the lack of nuance written into female TV and film roles, Neely began creating her own projects, learning how to edit using YouTube tutorials.
-Neely’s first short film, The Dresser, was nominated for the Golden Egg award at the Reykjavík International Film Festival.
+Frustrated by the lack of depth written into female TV and film roles, Neely began creating her own projects, learning how to edit using YouTube tutorials.
+Neely's first short film, The Dresser, was nominated for the Golden Egg award at the Reykjavík International Film Festival.
 A comedy about Sofia, a young actress grappling with her control issues by trying and failing to hook up with a co-star, Neely wrote, directed, edited, produced, and starred.

 She then made Wacko Smacko, an eight-episode web series based on The Dresser that follows Sofia as she fumbles through ordeals with dating, friendships, and family while trying to develop an acting career in Los Angeles.
 Neely again wrote, directed, produced, and starred.
 The series was licensed to the YouTube channel Snarled and was well-received, with over 500,000 views.
 One critic said of Wacko Smacko, “Neely’s storytelling is raw and real, and her character Sofia is, thankfully, imperfect and nuanced, a person with aspirations who also occasionally shoots herself in the foot, and is by no means a one-dimensional female stereotype.”